Emily Janiga: Professional career

 Back when the PHF was known as the NWHL, the Buffalo Beauts of the NWHL secured rights to Janiga in the inaugural league draft.
 She was the 16th player picked in that draft.
 She signed with the Beauts shortly after finishing her collegiate career in May 2016.
 The following year, Janiga signed with the Vanke Rays of the Canadian Women's Hockey League but returned to the Beauts in July 2018.

 International play

 USA Hockey

-Janiga was an invitee to the Team USA Women's National Festival in Lake Placid, NY and was apart of the National Team program for 2 years.
+Janiga was an invitee to the Team USA Women's National Festival in Lake Placid, NY ,and was a part of the National Team program for 2 years.
 Janiga made the 4 Nations Cup Roster in 2015 but unfortunately suffered an injury a few days before the tournament.